Last updated on January 12th, 2021 at 11:00 am

 You can do a lot of the research about the area in which you wish to live on the internet.
 Local government websites are always a good start.
 Here you can usually find details about schools, leisure and sport, jobs and businesses in the area, as well as information about planning and the environment and any regeneration that is taking place.
 There are also many community websites that offer advice about the area as well as local newspapers and estate agents which will specialise in the area you wish to move into.
 When you have decided where you want to live, have a look what is for sale on Rightmove or the estate agents’ websites and contact them to arrange to view the property.

 Viewing the property

-Before the coronavirus lockdown was lifted, all viewings had to be done virtually, and many estate agents request that you still do this before you make an appointment to visit the property physically.
-They will arrange this for you.
-This can save you time and enable you to view more properties before you make the decision about which ones to visit.
-Once you have found a property that you like, contact the agent responsible for the sale and explain that you have viewed it remotely and would now like to visit it.
+The first viewing should be done virtually wherever possible.
+An estate agent can help with this and can then make an appointment for you to visit the property physically.
+This will save you time and enable you to view more properties before you make the decision about which ones to visit.
+Once you have found a property that you like, contact the agent responsible for the sale and explain that you have viewed it remotely (if you have already done so) and would now like to visit it.

 Physical viewing of the property may take a little longer to arrange than it did before the lockdown and the agent is likely to ask both buyer and seller a series of questions and give vital information that will help everyone to ensure the viewing is carried out safely, such as:

-- whether anyone in the buyer’s or seller’s household is showing any symptoms of COVID-19, or have tested positive for it in the last 14 days
+- whether anyone in the buyer’s or seller’s household is showing any symptoms of COVID-19, or has recently tested positive for it

 - whether there are any people in a high-risk category living in the property to be viewed